-The annual survey, while large, does reflect Stack Overflow users, so the results around Java usage are weighted toward a much more active base of Android developers, rather than the back-end Java developers who are less active on the site.
+The annual survey, while large, does reflect Stack Overflow users, so the results around Java usage are weighted toward a much more active base Android developers, rather than the back-end Java developers who are less active on the site.

 What love means

-The number of developers who want to continue to use their current language reflects their "love" for it.
+The number developers who want to continue to use their current language reflects their "love" for it.
 Rust and Python are among the most popular development languages.
-Almost 80% of developers who use Rust want to continue, making it the most loved language, but those numbers do reflect a relatively small user base.
+Almost 80% developers who use Rust want to continue, making it the most loved language, but those numbers do reflect a relatively small user base.

 In contrast, "dreaded" languages are those that developers hope to not use next year.
-Some of the least popular languages include Visual Basic 6, COBOL and Visual Basic .NET.
+Some the least popular languages include Visual Basic 6, COBOL and Visual Basic .NET.
 "These are languages that are not only not considered cool, but considered by developers as not pleasant to use," Silge said.

 "Wanted" languages represent what developers are eager to try in the next year.
-These languages tend to have a lot of name recognition, are usually pleasant to use, are associated with high salaries and are useful for solving interesting problems.
+These languages tend to have a lot name , are usually pleasant to use, are associated with high salaries and are useful for solving interesting problems.
 The most popular development languages developers hope to work with include Python and Go.

 Data gets a boost

 The survey also looked at frameworks.
-Machine learning was an object of interest this year, with Google's TensorFlow and Facebook's PyTorch at or near the top of the list for most loved frameworks.
+Machine learning was an object interest this year, with Google's TensorFlow and Facebook's PyTorch at or near the top the list for most loved frameworks.
 Other popular frameworks target web development and include React, Node.js and .NET Core.

 The most beloved database was Redis, a key-value store.
 Silge, who uses Redis herself, said it is simple, reliable and fast.
 However, MongoDB is the most wanted, indicating that more people have heard about it.
 That said, survey respondents also named MongoDB as something they weren't inclined to continue to use.
 "Niche technologies, like Redis, are loved because they solve the problem they were designed for incredibly well," Silge said.
 "Developers tend to love things that are simple, powerful and well-implemented."